 Purpose:

-This qualification will contribute towards the intended outcomes by providing learners with a range of broad based knowledge, theory and methodology in fields such as business management, economics, business statistics, project management, business research and financial management.
-Furthermore, it will specifically provide the learners with integrated knowledge, theory and methodology of logistics and supply chain management principles, processes, procedures and systems.
+This qualification provides learners with a broad foundation of business knowledge, covering essential areas such as business management, economics, business statistics, project management, business research, and financial management.
+Alongside these core business competencies, learners will gain specialised knowledge of logistics and supply chain management principles, processes, procedures, and systems, ensuring a comprehensive understanding of the field.

 Rationale: